romses/Datenzwerg/docs/index.en.md

 2023-07-24
 : The firmware reaches a first feature complete state.

+2023-07-28
+: All Datenzwerge are now in their bodies and are happily sending data.

 2023-08-04
 : The website reaches a first complete state in both German and English.

+2023-08-09
+: The sensor data is publicly available via InfluxDB and MQTT.

+: The firmware sees final adjustments in preparation for the Camp.

+2023-08-11
+: The Datenzwerge are offline again, temporarily.
+Next stop: CCCamp!

 2023-08-15 - 2023-08-19
 : Planned Datenzwerg deployment at [CCCamp23](https://events.ccc.de/camp/2023/infos/).